-A Star Is Born is a heartbreaking love story, a torch song for the dream of being a true artist and an intense reflection on the impact of those who truly matter to us have on our lives.
-On the one level this is a sweeping romance between two sexy good looking leads living the dream of being rock stars and an indulgent weepy effortlessly evoking strong emotions.
+A Star Is Born is a heartbreaking love story, a torch song for the dream of being a true artist and an intense reflection on the impact those who truly matter have on our lives.
+On one level this is a sweeping romance between two sexy leads living the dream of being rock stars and on another an indulgent weepy effortlessly evoking strong emotions.
 General audiences can go along, ship the relationship and cry with the main characters amidst their struggles.
-Director Bradley Cooper has structured the film to work on this level and work well but it is far more layered than that and I think part of its success has been due to audiences picking up on the nuances too and loving these aspects too.
+Director Bradley Cooper has structured the film to work on this level and work well but it is far more layered than that and I think part of its success has been due to audiences picking up on the nuances too and loving these aspects as well.

 The music such an important part of the story reflects the themes of the tale.
 The central duet ‘Shallow’ has lyrics that reflect an us against them mentality but also an individual about to take flight and reject her fears.
 The other songs are beautiful, Cooper in particular has a nice country ballad in ‘Maybe It’s Time.’
 For a musical the soundscape is on par with any special effects laden film released this year.

 Earlier versions of this film were set in a different time when getting help was maybe less discussed.
 Jackson seeks help in this film, I won’t spoil what happens but it offers a much deeper emotional connection to the ending as a result and maybe raises some conversations.
 A cutaway perfectly timed that closes the film will have most in tears.
 This is an old school Hollywood film in the greatest sense, it has big stars, big themes and delivers big emotions.
 It is one of the year’s best.